What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-ECP \cite{EuroCity} encompasses 47335 images with 1920×1024 pixels captured in 31 cities in 12 European countries, featuring more than 238,000 manually labeled person instances.
-Each instance is annotated using a bounding box with the body orientation label.
-For partially occluded instances, annotators estimate their full spatial extent while documenting the occlusion level.
-Analysis of annotation files reveals 17 distinct categories.
-In addition to pedestrians, these include: individual road users (rider and co-rider), six vehicle types of riders (e.g., buggy and scooter), six types of vehicle group, `person-group-far-away', and `rider+vehicle-group-far-away'.
-Other scene areas are considered out of interest.
-Fig.~\ref{fig:ecp_visualization} presents sample images in ECP and overlays bounding boxes for instances, including pedestrians (red), riders (green), vehicles of riders (white), `person-group-far-away' (yellow), vehicle group (pink), and `rider+vehicle-group-far-away' (cyan).
-Additional body orientation labels are also visualized for pedestrians and transport with riders.
-As revealed in Fig.~\ref{fig:ecp_visualization}, various fake person instances are misclassified as `person-group-far-away' (yellow), such as reflections on car surfaces (top-left), passengers visible through bus windows (middle-left), blurred regions, and human figures on posters (middle-right).
-In the bottom-left scenario, some individuals walking on the zebra crossing are labeled as `person-group-far-away' (yellow), despite being closer to and more relevant for the ego vehicle than distant pedestrians on the sidewalk who are labeled as `pedestrian' (red).
-Furthermore, ECP also contains errors in classifying vehicle types and pedestrians.
-For example, in the top-left image, a motorcycle is incorrectly labeled as a scooter, while in the top-right image, a scooter rider is misclassified as a pedestrian (red) with the scooter annotation entirely missing.
-In addition, as shown in the bottom-right image, the windshield wiper of the ego vehicle occludes substantial portions of some ECP images, which might be problematic in some applications due to the similar visual appearance as jaywalking pedestrians or collision victims in ego-involved accidents.
-These issues may introduce unwanted learning ambiguity.
-Similarly to PedX \cite{pedx} (\ref{subsubsec:PedX}), ECP also has an extension, ECPDP \cite{ECPDP} (\ref{subsubsec:ECPDP}), with detailed pose annotations for 17 joint points for each instance.
-Notably, \href{https://eurocity-dataset.tudelft.nl/eval/user/login?_next=/eval/downloads/detection#}{access to ECP} is restricted to students and staff from academic and non-profit research institutions, subject to application.
+\paragraph{\textbf{ECP:}} ECP \cite{EuroCity} encompasses 47,335 images with 1920×1024 pixels captured in 31 cities in 12 European countries, featuring more than 238,000 manually labeled person instances.
+Each instance is annotated using a bounding box and a body orientation label, while partially occluded instances are assigned an estimated full extent together with an occlusion level.
+As shown in Fig.~\ref{fig:ecp_visualization} by overlaying bounding boxes for instances, analysis of annotation files reveals 17 distinct categories, including pedestrians (red), riders (green), co-riders, six rider-vehicle types (white), six vehicle-group categories (pink), `person-group-far-away' (yellow) and `rider+vehicle-group-far-away' (cyan).
+Fig.~\ref{fig:ecp_visualization} also visualizes body orientation labels for pedestrians and transport with riders.
+ECP considers other scene areas out of interest.
+As revealed in Fig.~\ref{fig:ecp_visualization}, various fake person instances are misclassified as `person-group-far-away', such as reflections on car surfaces (top-left), passengers visible through bus windows (middle-left), blurred regions, and human figures on posters (middle-right).
+Such false-positive annotations may introduce false supervisory signals during training and thereby compromise evaluation reliability by rewarding detections of irrelevant or nonexistent targets.
+In the bottom-left scenario, some individuals walking on the zebra crossing are labeled as `person-group-far-away', despite being closer to and more relevant to the ego vehicle than distant pedestrians on the sidewalk who are labeled as `pedestrian'.
+This inconsistency blurs the boundary between categories and may compromise category-specific learning and fair benchmarking.
+Furthermore, ECP also contains class-label errors, such as a `motorcycle' annotated as a `scooter' (top-left image) and a scooter `rider' annotated as a `pedestrian' with the scooter omitted (top-right image).
+In addition, as shown in the bottom-right image, some images are substantially occluded by the ego-vehicle windshield wiper, which may introduce additional ambiguity due to the similar visual appearance as jaywalking pedestrians or collision victims in accidents involving the ego vehicle.
+Similarly to \hyperref[dataset:PedX]{PedX} \cite{pedx}, ECP also has an extension, \hyperref[dataset:ECPDP]{ECPDP} \cite{ECPDP}, with detailed pose annotations for 17 joint points for each instance.
+In particular, \href{https://eurocity-dataset.tudelft.nl/eval/user/login?_next=/eval/downloads/detection#}{access to ECP} is restricted to students and staff from academic and non-profit research institutions, subject to application.